Protected nature

 Just 80 kilometres from Berlin, the Uckermark is a paradise for rare animal and plant species with its forest moors, floodplains and more than 500 lakes.
 Over half of this sparsely-populated region consists of protected landscapes, including the Lower Oder Valley National Park, the Schorfheide-Chorin Biosphere Reserve and the Uckermark Lakes Nature Park.

-The region, which won the first national competition as a sustainable tourism destination in 2013, offers a wide range of opportunities for nature-based relaxation: from paddling tours through the lakes to holiday apartments in historic buildings and stays in traditional caravans.
+The region, which won the first national competition as a sustainable tourism destination in 2013, offers a wide range of opportunities for nature-based relaxation: from paddling tours through the lakes to holiday apartments in historic buildings and stays in traditional covered wagons.

 Natural treasures and sites for the soul in the Sauerland